 The MetaSense Project

-Through a collaboration with researchers at the University of California, San Diego, we are able to bring in new tools for sensor quantification, namely machine-learning.
-Currently we have several sensor packages deployed to monitoring stations with varying environmental and background conditions.
-This data will allow us to explore calibration transferability and also help us to isolate the impact of specific variable on sensor signal.
-The availability of a variety of reference signals will also allow for work leveraging multiple sensor signal to better understand and possibly identify local sources.
+In a collaboration with researchers at the University of California, San Diego, we are exploring the application of machine learning techniques to sensor quantification.
+Additionally we have several sensor packages deployed to monitoring stations with varying environmental and background conditions.
+This data will allow us to explore calibration transferability and also help us to isolate the impact of specific variables on the sensor signals.
+The availability of a variety of reference signals will also allow for work leveraging multiple sensor signal to better understand and potentially identify local sources.

 Education/Outreach & Community-Based Science

 However, as we began planning we found that local high school teachers were very interested in getting their students involved.
 What we came to learn is that these rural schools are often under-served in terms of resources and their connections to institutions for higher education.
-And what grew out of this was an education and outreach program combining (1) a project-based learning curriculum, (2) university undergraduate mentors, and (3) low-cost air quality monitors in an effort to support rural high school students in conducting their own air quality investigations.
+What grew out of this was an education and outreach program combining (1) a project-based learning curriculum, (2) university mentors for high-school students, and (3) low-cost air quality sensors systems in an effort to support these rural students conducting their own air quality investigations.

-The curriculum, available on the TeachEngineering Digital Library, introduces air quality concepts and monitoring, it then takes students through data collection and analysis, and finally study design.
+The curriculum, available on the TeachEngineering Digital Library, introduces air quality background information, monitoring, study design, data collection/analysis, and communicating results.
 At which point students conduct their own research project and we provide the support for them to collect, interpret, and present their data.
-The curriculum is intended to be versatile for teachers and can be used with our lab’s air quality monitors, but could easily be adjusted if another design is available.
+The curriculum is intended to be versatile for teachers and can be used with our lab’s air quality monitors, but could easily be adjusted if another platform is available.

 During the summer of 2014 our group participated in the FRAPPE and DISCOVER-AQ sampling campaigns, during which a multitude of methods (air craft, satellite, and ground-based) were used to investigate air quality on the front range in Colorado.
-DISCOVER-AQ was a NASA initiated campaign, and FRAPPE was driven by NCAR (the National Center for Atmospheric Research).
 Our group was responsible for deploying approximately 20 low-cost monitors, 13 of which were within a 10 x 10 km grid cell.
-These measurements allowed us to examine spatial variability of pollutants, as well as, providing us with the opportunity to co-locate our instruments throughout the field deployment with a variety of reference instruments.
+These measurements allowed us to examine spatial variability of pollutants as well as providing us with the opportunity to co-locate our instruments throughout the field deployment with a variety of high quality reference instruments.

-Learn more about the other work my lab is involved in here: http://hanniganlabs.wixsite.com/cuboulder
+Learn more about the other work our group is involved in here: http://hanniganlabs.wixsite.com/cuboulder